tenacious-7/Namaste_React/README.md

-# Codes of Namaste React by Akshay Saini
+# Codes of Namaste React by Akshay Saini Sir